Find out more about the wearable medical device for Parkinson’s disease.

 Charco Neurotech will use the Imperial College investment to initiate a clinical trial and fund the device’s manufacture for a commercial launch this year.

-For more information about Parkinson’s disease therapies, please visit the EPDA website.
+For more information about Parkinson’s disease therapies, please visit Parkinson’s Europe website.

 Share this story